Placeblock/CommandAPI/README.md

 If an user executes the following command
 /command sub1 sub2 [arg1] [arg2]
 The onExecute method of the subCommand labeled "sub2" will be called with the arguments [arg1, arg2]

-If an user executes th following command
-/command sub1 [arg1] sub2 [arg2] [arg3]
-The subCommand "sub2" will be called again, but with the arguments including [arg1] from the subCommand "sub1", because maybe [arg1] is important for sub2

 ```
 ScharkCommand scharkCommand = ...some complex scharkCommand structure
 scharkCommand.execute(player, console, args, new ArrayList<>());
 ```
-The empty list needs to be passed as the last argument because of the recursion behind the method.
 <br></br>
 <br></br>
 ## How to connect CommandAPI with Spigot or BungeeCord?